 Solutions should be fully derived showing all intermediate results, using class procedures.
 Show all reasoning.
 Bare answers are absolutely not acceptable, because I will assume they come from your calculator (or the math handbook, sometimes,) instead of from you.
 You must state what result answers what part of the question.
-Answer exactly what is asked; you do not get any credit for making up your own questions and answering those.
+Answer what is asked; you do not get any credit for making up your own questions and answering those.
+Ask if clarification of what is asked is needed.
 Use the stated procedures.
-Give exact, fully simplified, answers.
+Give exact, fully simplified, answers where possible.